 BT: Tell us a bit about what you were up to before you went away and why you decided to go on your trip?

-Katie: Before I went away I was working as a full time graphic designer.
+Katie: Before I went away I was working as a full-time graphic designer.
 I had been at the company for 4 years when I left but I knew after 3 that I wanted to change it up, so started saving for the last year along with applying for my Canadian holiday working visa.

 BT: How did you go about meeting people on the road and do you keep in touch with them now you are back home?

 Katie: During my time there I explored alone but also went on some group excursions, one was a 4 days trip to the Canadian Rockies which was amazing and I met lots of lovely people on the trip from all nationalities.
-I took part in many dance classes and circus classes which I found great to meet local people and learnt lots of new things that I hadn’t yet from teachers in England.
+I took part in many dance classes and circus classes which I found great to meet local people and learned lots of new things that I hadn’t yet from teachers in England.

 I still keep in contact with a few people I met along the way and my teachers, that’s the joy of social media!
 And I will for sure link up with them when I go back.